syntheticsam/twitch-countdown/README.md

 2. Open a new terminal and enter the command """pyhton -m pip install flask"""
 3. After that finishes you should now be able to go and run main.py (by default it will be set up to connect to the birnooce channel)
 4. To add the countdown to obs add a new browser source with the url 127.0.0.1:8080

+# When the countdown ends a tone will play for 10 seconds